 The Potomac Patriots offers a variety of developmental and competitive hockey programs to suit the needs of any youth hockey player.
-We offer a full range of House (recreational) hockey, with an additional/optional Selects (all-star) program.
+We offer a full range of recreational (weekend based) hockey.
 We also offer Travel programs for kids aged 7-18.

 The Potomac Patriots Hockey Club has a strong relationship with the Prince William Ice Center and the Potomac Patriots Junior Hockey Club.
 Whether you are just learning how to skate, or you are an aspiring junior hockey player, the Prince William Ice Center and the Potomac Patriots offers a variety of unique, developmental and fun hockey programs...all under one roof.